simp/simp-doc/docs/common/PXE_Boot.rst

   classes:
     - 'site::tftpboot'

-After updating the above file, type ``puppet agent -t --tags tftpboot`` on the Puppet server.
+3. After updating the above file, type ``puppet agent -t --tags tftpboot`` on the Puppet server.

+.. note:: To PXE boot more OSs create, in the tftpboot.pp file, a tftpboot::linux_model block for each OS type using the extra directories and kickstart files created using the notes in previous sections.
+Point individual systems to them by adding assign_host lines with their MAC pointing to the appropriate model name.